8 reasons to kneel before the Elderberry

 first in spring when in May bloom with intense smelling yellowish-white flowers, then again in autumn when it reveals the rich tassels of

-We have saying about the extraordinary features of the elderberries,”in front of the camomile
+We have said about the extraordinary features of the elderberries, “tip your head before the camomile, kneel before the elderberries”.

-The main importance of the fruits are that it relieves pain of nervous origin.
+The main importance of the fruits is that it relieves the pain of nervous origin.
 They help in

 Fruits of Elderberries